kwokcb/ShadingLanguageX/README.md

 Both methods have the same input signature, a mandatory path to a ShadingLanguageX source file and then several optional arguments.

 ## Language Syntax
-For information about ShadingLanguageX syntax and additional compiler options, see the __Language Specification__.
+For information about ShadingLanguageX syntax and additional compiler options, see the [language specification](https://github.com/jakethorn/ShadingLanguageX/blob/main/language-spec/LanguageSpecification_v0_1-beta.md) document.
-You can also look through the examples __here__ to see some uses of ShadingLanguageX.
+You can also look through example source files [here](https://github.com/jakethorn/ShadingLanguageX/tree/main/examples) to see some uses of ShadingLanguageX.

 # Examples